 - Catchphrase: "You're fired!"

-The Ghost of Christmas Past: *gasps* Did you say 'skinny'?note
+The Ghost of Christmas Past: [gasps] Did you say 'skinny'?

 - And a little later after seeing Marli and thinking she was hallucinating:

 - Dark and Troubled Past: Poor Ebony.
-She had an abusive and alcoholic father, an absent (and most likely dead) mother, she was taken into foster care away from her beloved older brother on Christmas Day, she reunites with him only to lose him to a brain aneurysm some years later and she pushes away the only man who ever loved her due to her looking for success.
+She had an abusive and alcoholic father, an absent (and most likely dead) mother, she was taken into foster care away from her beloved older brother on Christmas Day, she reunites with him only to lose him to a brain aneurysm some years later and she pushes away the only man who ever loved her due to her working very hard to secure her success.

 - Determinator: Olivia, arguably.
 Her Dad is dead, we don't know the fate of her mother and her only biological family member initially wants nothing to do with her.
 At least she has a loving husband, close friends who are like family and a baby girl by the end of the film.